Windows 7 Preview.

 fixed now, debugging is a b1tch, i'll delete a few nonsense posts, deleted

 No, Vista is a very early alpha build of Windows 7.
-It's more like a placeholder between XP and 7, so MS can receive more money to pay the fines of the EU :D
+It's more like a placeholder between XP and 7

 in my opinion EVERY version of Windows is a beta release, or as you say "a very early alpha build"